bloom-lang/bud/docs/cheat.md

     end

 ## State Declarations ##

-A `state` block contains Bud collection definitions.
+A `state` block contains definitions of two kinds of program state:
+*collections* and *lattices*.
 A Bud collection is a *set* of *facts*; each fact is an array of Ruby values.
 Note that collections do not contain duplicates (inserting a duplicate fact into a collection is ignored).

 Like a table in a relational database, a subset of the columns in a collection makeup the collection's _key_.
 Attempting to insert two facts into a collection that agree on the key columns (but are not duplicates) results in a runtime exception.

+A lattice represents a value that *grows* over time, where the definition of "growth" depends on the kind of lattice in question.
+For example, an `lset` lattice contains a set of facts that grows over time (similar to a traditional Bud collection), whereas an `lmax` lattice holds an increasing integer value.
+For more information on lattices, see the section below.

 ### Default Declaration Syntax ###
 *BudCollection :name, [keys] => [values]*